oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 ```
 In the above grammar, the pseudo values that appear in angle brackets have the following meaning:

-<scalar-unit_type_name>: represents the mandatory name of the parent type which must be either scalar-unit or a data type derived from scalar-unit.
+`<scalar-unit_type_name>`: represents the mandatory name of the parent type which must be either scalar-unit or a data type derived from scalar-unit.

-<data_type_name>: The TOSCA data type of the scalar.
+`<data_type_name>`: The TOSCA data type of the scalar.
 MUST be either TOSCA float, TOSCA integer or derived from them.

-<suffix>: An optional string.
-If not present then unit_symbol_name is equal to unit_symbol.
-If present then unit_symbol_name is equal to unit_symbol&&unit_suffix.
+`<suffix>`: An optional string.
+If not present then `unit_symbol_name` is equal to `unit_symbol`.
+If present then `unit_symbol_name` is equal to `unit_symbol&&unit_suffix`.
 It is provided as a convenience so that metric units can use YAML anchor and alias to avoid repeating the table of SI prefixes.
-The multiplier for unit_symbol_name has an implict value of 1.0
+The multiplier for `unit_symbol_name` has an implict value of 1.0

-<unit_symbol> A name string, with no white space, used to identify the unit.
+`<unit_symbol>`: A name string, with no white space, used to identify the unit.

-<unit_symbol_multiplier> A value of type TOSCA float which MUST be used by a TOSCA parser to convert values with the symbol into values in the base unit.
+`<unit_symbol_multiplier>`: A value of type TOSCA float which MUST be used by a TOSCA parser to convert values with the symbol into values in the base unit.

-Note that unit_symbol_name, unit_symbol and unit_suffix are all case sensitive.
+Note that `unit_symbol_name`, `unit_symbol` and `unit_suffix` are all case sensitive.

 The following gives an example of the use of scalar_units:
 ```yaml